 Ed Orgeron’s “get off my lawn” roar would end any pickup game in a hurry, and the veteran head coach did it with a level of professionalism and “courtesy” that’s impossible to duplicate.

 What’s even better is Coach O did it twice with seamless transitions in between!

-It’s hard to have a bad day at Louisiana State University when your team is preparing for a clash in the Fiesta Bowl against the undefeated UCF Knights.
-If the worst thing that happened to LSU head coach Ed Orgeron was being interrupted twice Wednesday night, things are really looking up moving forward.
+It was hard having a bad day at Louisiana State University at the time, especially with the football team preparing for a matchup in the Fiesta Bowl against the undefeated UCF Knights.
+If the worst thing that happened to LSU head coach Ed Orgeron was being interrupted twice Wednesday night, things were really looking up moving forward.

 Like WAFB sports reporter Jacques Doucet pointed out, LSU football having an informal presser like this is not out of the ordinary as a lot of head coaches do the same thing.